DrafaKiller/FlowPlugin-ts/README.md

 });
 ```

-When clicking on an item, you can then listen for the action in the `on` method and reply using a standard action.
+When clicking on an item, you can then listen for the action with the `on` method and reply using a standard action.

 ```ts
 flow.on('my_custom_action', ({ parameters: [ my_value ] }, response) => {